Sonicu's Blog

 Unless you're using automated, wireless temperature monitoring and sensors paired to a cloud-based platform, you might as well be using a version of Clifford's analog thermometer.
 Truth is, you essentially are; it just takes less time to register.

-Where are you on the temperature monitoring time line?
+Where are you on the temperature monitoring timeline?

-1866 – English physician Sir Thomas Clifford Allbutt develops first analog-based clinical thermometer that displays body temperature in five minutes.
+1866 – English physician Sir Thomas Clifford Allbutt develops the first analog-based clinical thermometer that displays body temperature in five minutes.

-1985 – 1990 – desktop computing comes to the masses and a new paradigm is established with local storage of temperature data.
+1985 – 1990 – desktop computing comes to the masses, and a new paradigm is established with local storage of temperature data.
 The computer becomes the first temperature data logger.
 Wired networks and hardware continue to plague application expansion.

 1989 – First commercial U.S. internet service provider, The World, becomes operational.

-1992 – U.S. telecom company Sprint offers first commercially available dial-up modem providing internet access via a public switched telephone network.
+1992 – U.S. telecom company Sprint offers the first commercially available dial-up modem providing internet access via a public switched telephone network.
 Remote temperature alarms are now possible through a wired system via automated telephone calls and pagers.
 These 20-year-old radio and battery technologies are still employed by many monitoring companies.

-1999 – Wi-Fi wireless networking introduced by Apple on its new iBook computers.
+1999 – Wi-Fi wireless networking was introduced by Apple on its new iBook computers.
 The cord is cut, and remote, wireless, remote temperature monitoring is possible.

-1999 – Salesforce.com introduces delivery of enterprise applications over the internet via a single website.
+1999 – Salesforce.com introduces the delivery of enterprise applications over the internet via a single website.
 Cloud-based computing goes mainstream, eliminating the need for investment and maintenance of expensive server rooms.

 2002 – Amazon Web Services develops a suite of cloud-based services to include data storage and computation.

-2008 – Sonicu pioneers a cloud-based light and sound monitoring system for hospital neonatal intensive care units across the country utilizing Amazon Web Services’ servers, technology, and encryption features.
+2008 – Sonicu pioneers a cloud-based light and sound monitoring system for hospital neonatal intensive care units across the country, utilizing Amazon Web Services’ servers, technology, and encryption features.

-2016 – Sonicu continues to expand its wireless, remote temperature monitoring and measuring applications using state-of-the-art cellular radio technology to transmit data from wireless temperature sensors to its cloud-based platform, eliminating critical security issues accompanying out-dated Wi-Fi systems.
-Sonicu’s platform operates independently of enterprise IT structures, and end users have 24/7/365 access to data and alarming anywhere in the world.
+2016 – Sonicu continues to expand its wireless, remote temperature monitoring and measuring applications using state-of-the-art cellular radio technology to transmit data from wireless temperature sensors to its cloud-based platform, eliminating critical security issues accompanying outdated Wi-Fi systems.